Sam Carling: Early life and education

 Samuel Carling was born in 2002 and raised in Crook, County Durham.
 He described his background as being from "a totally apolitical family, in quite a deprived part of the north east of England".
-Carling grew up as a Jehovah's Witness.
+Carling was raised as a Jehovah's Witness; a faith who are famous for non-participation in politics and not associating with anyone outside their religion.

 Originally from Bishop Auckland, Carling completed his GCSEs at Wolsingham School before attending sixth form at Barnard Castle School, an independent boarding school in County Durham, with an academic scholarship.
 He achieved five A* A-level grades and an Extended Project Qualification.
 The cancellation of some A-level exams during the COVID-19 pandemic sparked Carling's interest in politics, which developed at university and inspired him to run for elected office.

 While at Barnard Castle School, Carling received the Salters–Nuffield Prize for "exceptional performance in biology" from the Worshipful Company of Salters with an essay entitled "Could carbon quantum dots have applications in bioimaging?"

 Aged 18, Carling then went to read natural sciences at Christ's College, Cambridge, where he became actively involved in Cambridge University politics.
-A staff writer for Varsity, Carling served as president of Christ's College JCR and co-chairman of the Cambridge University Labour Club, before being elected an Officer of the Cambridge Union and then as a member of the Cambridge University Council.
+A staff writer for Varsity, Carling served as president of Christ's College JCR and co-chairman of the Cambridge University Labour Club, before being elected debates officer of the Cambridge Union.
+In March 2022, he was elected as a member of the Cambridge University Council.
 (Note: Carling won the contested post of University Councillor following the Cambridge University election of 3 March 2022.
 With an 800-vote majority in the first round, Carling then was elected with 896 student votes after eliminating two other candidates.)
 In 2023, he graduated with first-class honours and became an undergraduate tutor.

-While studying for a Master of Philosophy (MPhil) postgraduate degree at Cambridge, Carling was elected to Parliament in 2024, the academic year having only just ended.
+While studying for a Master of Philosophy (MPhil) postgraduate degree in pathology at Cambridge, Carling was elected to Parliament in 2024, the academic year having only just ended.